Important coronavirus informationCritical licensing functions will be prioritised

 Compliance officers' powers to take action in respect of private hire are contained within the Private Hire Vehicle (London) Act 1998 and associated Regulations.

-- request a copy of the certificate of insurance for inspection
+- Copy of the certificate of insurance for inspection

-- request a driver, vehicle (and for PHV, operator) licence for inspection
+- Driver, vehicle (and for PHV, operator) licence for inspection

-- remove and retain a plate/disc of expired, suspended or revoked licences
+They can also remove and keep a plate/disc of expired, suspended or revoked licences.